likec4/template/README.md

 # LikeC4 Template

-This template is a simple example of how to use LikeC4.
+This template is an example of how to use LikeC4.
 Contains:

 - LikeC4 sources ([`/src`](./src/))